1084413909/PRAP-PIM/README.md

 # PRAP-PIM

-Download cifar10 data
+Download cifar10 data.

-Run train() function, and it will train a original model.
+Run train() function, and it will train an original model.

 Predefine prune ratio and reuse ratio for each model.